Boemska/metanav/README.md

 ### 2 - Implement the backend

-Unzip the first package and import the `import.spk` file using SAS Management Console (or batch tools) to a preferred location in metadata.
-Secure this application by setting an ACT as appropriate on the parent folder.
+Unzip metanavigator.zip and import the `import.spk` file using SAS Management Console (or batch tools) to a preferred location in metadata.
+Secure this application by setting an ACT on the parent folder with only ReadMetadata selected and apply it to the parent folder for the appropriate Users/Groups.
 Take note of the folder root in which these STPs were deployed (it's used in the following configuration step).

 ### 3 - Update the h54s config file

-Inside the `metanav` folder there is a configuration file called `h54sConfig.json`.
-Within this, set the `metadataRoot` value to the folder root identified in the previous step.
+Inside the `metanavigator` folder there is a configuration file called `h54sConfig.json`.
+Open this with your favourite text editor and set the `metadataRoot` value to the SAS metadata location you've created in the previous step.

 ### 4 - Deploy the frontend

-Copy the entire `metanav` folder (with the modifed `h54sConfig.json`) to your web server.
-For 9.4 this location would be `/opt/sas94/config/Lev1/Web/WebServer/htdocs`.
+Copy the entire `metanavigator` folder (with the modifed `h54sConfig.json`) to your web server.
+The relative path for this location would be `../Config/Lev1/Web/WebServer/htdocs` within the root SAS installation directory.

 ### 5 - Profit

 Your app is now live!
-Simply navigate to YOURHOST.DOMAIN:8080/metanav (where `YOURHOST` is the hostname of your SAS Web Server, `8080` is your port, and `/metanav` is the location in which the files were loaded in step 3).
+Simply navigate to YOURHOST.DOMAIN:8080/metanavigator (where `YOURHOST` is the hostname of your SAS Web Server, `8080` is your port, and `/metanavigator` is the location in which the files were loaded in step 3).

 ## Build Instructions